PolskiDev/javashell/README.md

 JavaShell.appleRuntime(YOUR COMMAND); - APPLE MAC OS X
 JavaShell.gnuRuntime(YOUR COMMAND); - GNU/LINUX

-Your command should be passed by a string, for example:
+Your command should be passed as a string, for example:
 JavaShell.winRuntime("notepad.exe");